|USMC Major Clifton Bishop Andrews|

 July 25, 1837 – The first commercial use of an electrical telegraph was successfully demonstrated by William Cooke and Charles Wheatstone between Euston and Camden Town in London.

 July 25, 1839 – French captain and explorer Francis Garnier was born at Saint-Étienne, Loire.
-He is best known for his exploration of the Mekong River in Southeast Asia.

 July 25, 1861 – During the Civil War, the U.S. Congress passed the Crittenden-Johnson Resolution, declaring that the Civil War was being waged for the reunion of the states and not to interfere with the institutions of the South, namely slavery.
 The measure was important in keeping the pivotal states of Missouri, Kentucky, and Maryland in the Union.
 For the first year and a half of the war, reunification of the United States was the official goal of the North, and it was not until Lincoln’s Emancipation Proclamation of September 1862 that slavery became a goal.